pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

     conda create -n YOUR_ENV_NAME python=3.8 tensorflow=2 scipy
     ```

-2. Use the "conda env create" command, which uses a structured yaml file for installing an environment based on the
+### Use the "conda env create" command
+The `conda env create` command uses a structured yaml file for installing an environment based on the
    complete list of packages generated from a different Conda environment.
 The file extension is important and it should be "yaml".
    Using a ".txt" extension triggers errors even if the content was in yaml format.